 12. Before a student can register for courses, they must sign-up for orientation, pay their $35.00 per person sign-up fee, and then attend the orientation at the home campus they selected on the application.
 Once orientation is completed, students will be given their registration time.

 13. Students will provide their counselor / homeschool parent administrator their USF U#.
-Parents / Students / Counselors or / administrators can submit the Early Admissions Approval Form 1 using the USF U#.
+Located on the forms page under, EARLY ADMISSION-DEGREE SEEKING STUDENTS ONLY, Parents / Students / Counselors or / administrators can submit the Early Admissions Approval Form 1 using the USF U#.
 This form is only completed one time.

 14. Students will then use OASIS found under MyUSF at the top right of the USF Homepage located under resources.
 This will allow students to look up courses they are considering for their first and second semesters that will complete the remaining high school course requirements per their high school counselors.
 Students should record these desired courses using a course planning sheet and include: the course prefix and course number and the five (5) digit CRN# for each course so that their counselors/ homeschool parent administrators can submit the Early Admissions Approval Form 2.
+(Located on the forms page under, EARLY ADMISSION-DEGREE SEEKING STUDENTS ONLY.
 Once approved and submitted, students can register for their approved courses.
 Click here for a tutorial on how to look up courses in OASIS.
 Note: without orientation students will not be able to register.

 15. Early Admissions students need to send all their Dual Enrollment transcripts to USF.
 This is a process, not a form called "Dual Enrollment Disclosure."
 Students will order and pay for transcripts to be sent to USF from all institutions that they attended.
 If the student only attended USF, this process can be skipped.
 The cost is not included in dual enrollment funds, dual enrollment funds only cover only tuition and textbooks.